MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 # Publications

-York D., Vidal-Daze I., Segura C., _et al._
+York D., Vidal-Daza I., Segura C., _et al._ Data-driven representative models to accelerate scaled-up atomistic simulations of bitumen and biobased complex fluids. _Submitted to Digital discovery._

+# Requirements

+An anaconda python environment is recommended

 The script to generate data driven representative models of complex organic fluids is called;